AirLifeGoa/ML-service/README.md

 Got stuck.
 For any more info contact us

-Divyansh K - 6204991800 or mail at - me@divyanx.com
+Divyansh K - 6 two O 4 Nine Nine !
+Eight 0 O or mail at - me@divyanx.com
-Pranav B - 9390062480  or mail at - pranavbalijapelly@gmail.com
+Pranav B - 9 Three 9 0 O Six 2 Four 8 Zero  or mail at - pranavbalijapelly@gmail.com